genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 </foundation-header>
 ```

-### Exercise 1.2: customizing the header
+### Exercise 1.2: customising the header
 :::info estimated time
 30min
 :::
-Customize our header in such a way that we end up with these menu items:
+Customise our header in such a way that we end up with these menu items:

 | Menu item          | Route             |
 |---------------|------------------------------|